-An important note to make on the programming of your power training is adaptive decay.
-We know that for optimal sports programming proper periodization is a must and adaptive decaying is just one of the many reasons for this.
+An important note to make on the programming of your power training is what’s known as “adaptive decay”.
+We know that for optimal sports programming, proper periodization is a must and adaptive decaying is just one of the many reasons for this.

 Athletes cannot work on everything at the same time, what happens is they become sort of a “jack of all trades master of none”.
 Meaning, you can’t meaningfully train several qualities at the same time and expect to get good at all of them.
 You cannot train for size, strength, endurance, power, mobility, speed and skill all at the same time and expect to have equal levels of improvement in all of them.

 The body will go “ok I don’t know what you want me to do so I’m going to get a little bit good at all these instead of really good and any one of them”.
 This is what periodization is all about, NOT DOING THIS!